-- 33. It is the Union's common objective to welcome Bulgaria and Romania in January 2007 as members of the Union if they are ready.
+35. It is the Union's common objective to welcome Bulgaria and Romania in January 2007 as members of the Union if they are ready.
 On the basis of the Commission's Monitoring Report of May 2006 the European Council confirms this position.
-While commending both countries for the reform efforts undertaken lately, the European Council calls on Bulgaria and Romania to rigorously step up their efforts to tackle decisively and without delay the remaining issues of concern as mentioned in the Commission's May 2006 report. - 34.
-The European Council remains convinced that, with the necessary political will, both candidates can overcome the deficits stated to reach the envisaged date of accession on 1 January 2007.
-It encourages Member States to complete the ratification of the Accession Treaty on time, irrespective of the Commission report expected in early autumn.
+While commending both countries for the reform efforts undertaken lately, the European Council calls on Bulgaria and Romania to rigorously step up their efforts to tackle decisively and without delay the remaining issues of concern as mentioned in the Commission's May 2006 report.
+The European Council remains convinced that, with the necessary political will, both countries can overcome the deficits stated to reach the envisaged date of accession on 1 January 2007.
+It encourages Member States to complete the ratification of the Accession Treaty on time.